jniediek/combinato/README.md

 Also copy `default_options.py` to `combinato/options.py` and modify the path to the cluster binary (`cluster_maci.exe`).

 Then you should be ready to use `css-extract`, `css-cluster`, `css-gui` etc.

-## Caveat
-I am not a trained software engineer, and when I started this project, I had little experience with Python and Qt.
-This means that the code is redundant at some points and that the style of the code could be improved.
-I am aware of several issues and I am constantly reducing redundancies.

-Most commands have command line options.
-I'm working on a more unified syntax for these.

 ## Testing
 After the installation, you can run the small script `test_installation.py` in the `tools` directory of this respository.
 It checks whether your paths are set correctly.